kristijanbartol/HaskellAlgorithmicComposer/README.md

 To be written...
-Developed on weekly base.
+Developing on weekly base.